Park near Edmonds gets makeover: Will the salmon return?

 Not far upstream, contractors over the past two years, led by historical maps, had worked to unearth and reconnect this small estuary where fresh and saltwater mix.

-The nearly $20 million effort by Snohomish County, the Tulalip Tribes and federal agencies to uproot 128 linear feet of two-track railroad and restore the area to its natural state is finally nearing completion.
+The nearly $20 million effort by Snohomish County, the Tulalip Tribes, BNSF and federal agencies to uproot 128 linear feet of two-track railroad and restore the area to its natural state is finally nearing completion.
 Dozens of parkgoers dotted the beach Tuesday.

 Biologists hope endangered juvenile Chinook will soon find their way back here, in Meadowdale Beach Park, and use it as a place of refuge as they fatten up for their adulthood in the mean straits of the Salish Sea.